ryanlane/LinkGrab-O-Matic/readme.txt

 == Description ==

-I couldn't find a simple way to just add links with a short description to my blog without jumping through a lot of hoops.
+I couldn’t find a simple way to just add links with a short description to my blog without jumping through a lot of hoops.
 So I made this simple plugin that makes adding posts to your to site as a link blog post with just a few steps.
+That way you could have posts that like the popular site Daring Fireball

-There's a simple wizard style interface that walks you through the process.
+There’s a simple wizard style interface that walks you through the process.

 Any image that is used from the source link will be added to the post and set as the thumbnail.
-The image isn't added inline to the post because I want you to have more control of how it was displayed.
-However the image it will be in the Media gallery for you to insert.
+The image isn’t added inline to the post because I want you to have more control of how it was displayed.
+However the image will be imported in to the Media gallery for you to insert.

 == Installation ==